iopipe/iopipe-python/README.md

 @iopipe.decorator
 def handler(event, context):
-  iopipe.log("key", "value")
+  # the name of the metric must be a string
+  # numerical (int, long, float) and string types supported for values
+  iopipe.log("my_metric", 42)
   pass
 ```

-This makes it easy to add custom data and telemetry.
+This makes it easy to add custom data and telemetry within your function.

 ## Copyright